 - Stir in the garlic; sauté for 1 to 2 minutes; stirring occasionally.

-- Add the chicken broth, chicken, and cannellini beans (including whole beans and blended bean mixture-SEE NOTES) to the Dutch oven; mix well.
+- Add the chicken broth, chicken, and cannellini beans (including whole beans and blended bean mixture to the Dutch oven; mix well.

 - Add the lime juice, cumin, oregano, salt, pepper, red chili flakes, cayenne pepper; bring to a boil.